Ljupch0/yfinance/README.md

 vector of stock tickers.

 The resulting dataframes are available in 3 formats.
-The “raw” format presents the data as it would be usually be seen as a table in a financial report, and thus is best for readability.
+The “raw” format presents the data as it usually would be seen as a table in a financial report, and thus is best for readability.
 The “clean” format keeps that readable structure, but removes empty grouping rows, and converts missing data to NA and numbers to numeric.
 Finally, `format = "tidy"` pivots the data so that every statement item is a variable, and every report is an observation, and also shortens the variable names for ease of use.
 Most importantly, “tidy” format makes the data ready to be analyzed and plotted with the tidyverse and beyond, and as such is the defaut format.

-The resulting dataframes are by default assigned to the envirnoment with succint object names (`assign = TRUE`).
+The resulting dataframes are by default assigned to the envirnoment with succint object names.
 However, by setting `assign = FALSE` the user is free to have only the results returned and assigned to the environment with a name of their choice.

 **getFinancials** is the most general function, which can take a vector of tickers and returns a tidy dataframe containing all the income